Installation of TrackMe

 datatype = metric

-to be adapted with the volume definitions in your context
+Adapt with the volume definitions in your context.

-A core concept of TrackMe is called Virtual Tenants which provides many powerful features, part of this concept provides the capabilities to define a per tenant specific set of indexes.
+A core concept of TrackMe is called Virtual Tenants, which provides many powerful features.
+Part of this concept provides the capability to define a per-tenant specific set of indexes.

-This allows TrackMe to comply with any Role Based Access Control (RBAC) requirements, for instance to allow a population of users to access to specific tenants while another population can access to some others.
+This allows TrackMe to comply with any Role-Based Access Control (RBAC) requirements, for instance, to allow a population of users to access specific tenants while another population can access others.

 Example: Virtual Tenant indexes definition configuration screen: